LinjieMu/MMXU/README.md

 * **Report information**

   * Our dataset is built on the MIMIC‑CXR‑JPG dataset, which is a restricted‑access resource.
 This means we cannot release the associated report content elsewhere.
-  * We will make the data containing fine‑grained report information available on [https://physionet.org](https://physionet.org) as soon as possible.

 # Case Example